studentischen Hotline im Oktober:

-The first semesters are dedicated to teaching the elements and principles of analysis, linear algebra, numerics I, stochastic I and the elements and principles of the application subject.
-Additionally, there are required modules such as function theory, functional analysis, algebra and number theory.
-In the last semesters, modules from the offer of mathematics can be chosen according to the focus of interests.
-A required consulting interview will support students in organising their studies.
+The first semesters are dedicated to teaching the basics of analysis, linear algebra, numerical mathematics I, stochastics I and the basics of the application subject.
+Additionally, there are further compulsory elective modules such as function theory, functional analysis, algebra and number theory.
+In the last semesters, modules from the courses offered in mathematics can be chosen according to the focus of interest.
+A mandatory counseling interview will support students in organizing their degree program.

 - Natural sciences and technology

 Mathematicians are not only characterized by specialist knowledge, but in particular by skills such as the ability to think abstractly and logically as well as to grasp and structure complex issues.
 Possible tasks in business and industry are:

 - Creation of risk forecasts (insurance) / analysis of price developments in the financial sector (shares, etc.)